Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance

-\section{Details of the Multi-Caps VGGSound Dataset}
+\section{Details of the Multi-Caps VGGSound dataset}

-As described in Section 5.1, we generated five captions for each video in the test split of the VGGSound dataset using Qwen2.5-VL \citep{Qwen2.5-VL}, resulting in 76,105 video-caption pairs (15,221 videos $\times$ 5 captions). \Cref{sup:fig:dataset_construction} shows an overview of the dataset construction workflow.
-We adopted a two-step approach to ensure that the captions follow a unified format across all videos (i.e., short, simple sentences, each describing a distinct audio event).
-Specifically, given an input video, we first generated multiple possible audio captions in a free-form text, describing the audio events likely present in the video.
-Next, we reformatted the output into a structured JSON format using the generation of structured outputs (we referred to the implementation of vLLM~\citep{kwon2023efficient}).
+As described in Section 5.1, we generated five captions for each video in the test split of the VGGSound dataset using Qwen2.5-VL \cite{Qwen2.5-VL}, resulting in 76,105 video-caption pairs (15,221 videos $\times$ 5 captions). \Cref{sup:fig:dataset_construction} shows an overview of the dataset construction workflow.

+We adopted a two-step approach to ensure that captions follow a unified format across all videos (i.e., short, simple sentences that describe distinct audio events).
+Specifically, given an input video, we first generated multiple possible free-form audio captions describing the audio events likely present in the video.
+Next, we reformatted the output into a structured JSON format using the generation of structured outputs (as implemented in vLLM~\cite{kwon2023efficient}).
 The full prompt we used in the first step is shown in Fig.~\ref{sup:fig:prompt}.
 While Qwen2.5-VL generates multiple captions in response to this prompt, the output may vary between inferences.
 To standardize this, the second step converts the results into a unified JSON format that lists only the captions.
-This structured format is well-suited for use as text conditions in text-conditional video-to-audio models. \Cref{sup:fig:dataset_examples} provides examples of video and multiple caption pairs.
+This structured format is well-suited for use as text conditions in text-conditional video-to-audio models.
+Examples of video and caption pairs are shown in \Cref{sup:fig:dataset_examples}.